-47,278 Watercourses are planned to be improved /reconstructed and lined adopting the following criteria:
+47,278 Watercourses are planned to be improved / reconstructed and lined.

-- i) New watercourses that are not yet improved under earlier programs / projects, - ii) Reconstruction of more than 20 years old watercourses that outlived their economic / useful life, - iii) Additional lining up to 50% of already improved watercourses.
+- i.
+New watercourses that are not yet improved under earlier programs / projects, - ii.
+Reconstruction of more than 20 years old watercourses that outlived their economic / useful life, - iii.
+Additional lining up to 50% of already improved watercourses.